Ken Leighton noon, Dec. 13

 Noise-pop quartet Red Dye No. 5 recorded their first demo at Hit Single Studios in El Cajon, going on to record for labels like Silver Girl ("Fuzzbomb" 7-inch) and Candy Floss ("Not Again You" 7-inch).

-Flip Records sent them to record with Tim O'Heir at Fort Apache Studios in Cambridge, MA in 1996, but the band split after the mixing sessions.
+Flip Records sent them to record with Tim O'Heir at Fort Apache Studios in Cambridge, MA in 1996, but the band was divided after the mixing sessions.
+Bassist James Reader told the Reader that the band/label relationship was hampered following a confrontation between Reader and a member of another band on the Flip label, Limp Bizkit.

 Guitarist Patrick Padilla moved to Los Angeles and performed with Black Songs.
 James Reader (bass) and Scott Frazier (drums) formed Dewey Defeats Truman.
 Singer Lisah Nicholson later fronted AM Vibe.